 has a nice video training section as well that walks you through a decent video flight lesson plan.
 Not that most people will need it since these things are so easy to master, but the training videos are worthwhile to watch and show you exactly what your Parrot AR Drone can and can’t do.
 Here’s an example of one of the lessons below.

-The overall build quality and strength of the Parrot AR Drone is very good.
+The overall build quality and strength of the Parrot AR Drone and second generation 2.0 version is very good.
 The four propellers are made from very flexible plastic so they can take a lot of punishment before breaking.
 The carbon fiber cross frame that the four motor nacelles mount to is very stiff & strong, and the polypropylene foam body and covers keep the electronics and battery well protected.

-The weakest components on this quad rotor heli are the four exposed plastic reduction gears on each motor nacelle and the four propeller shafts which I did bend a few times with some pretty respectable crashes into harder objects and managed to crack one gear so far.
-I also am a little surprised that Parrot is not using ball raced bearings for the propeller shafts instead of brass bushings.
-That would be one of the first things I would change out if bearings were available (an eight bearing upgrade kit for example).
+The weakest components on these AR quad rotor helis are the four exposed plastic reduction gears on each motor nacelle and the four propeller shafts which I did bend a few times with some pretty respectable crashes into harder objects and managed to crack one gear so far.
+I'm also very surprised that Parrot is not using ball raced bearings for the propeller shafts instead of brass bushings, for both the first and second generation 2.0.

-Below is one of the Parrot AR Drone repair videos that shows just how easy it is to work on and repair.
-An extra blade set, gear set, and the AR Drone tool are what spare parts I would recommend getting when you purchase your AR Drone so you have them on hand.
+The next video shows just how easy the AR Drone is to work on and repair.
+In addition to the bearing upgrade kit; an extra blade set, gear set, and the AR Drone tool are what spare parts I would recommend getting when you purchase your AR Drone so you have them on hand.

 The Parrot AR Drone’s brushless motor circuitry is bullet proof when it comes to detecting any sort of excessive drag on the propellers.
 The instant you fly into something or even land in tall grass, as soon as the propeller/s encounter any resistance, the power is shut down immediately.
 This is not only a safety feature; it goes a long way to protect the AR Drone from damage during a crash and keeps the motors and ESC circuitry from burning out as well.